Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/code/apps/persistentDatabase/README.md

 ```

 ### Step 2: Allow remote access to database
 Elasticsearch binds to localhost only by default.
 In order to allow remote access to the database the configuration file must be modified.
-The configuration file is located in the <karaf>/etc folder: <karaf>/etc/elasticsearch.yml.
+The configuration file is located in the $ODL_KARAF_HOME/etc folder: $ODL_KARAF_HOME/etc/elasticsearch.yml.

-In case you do not find the configuration file in your karaf home directory, please continue with the next step and modify the file later. (sko: can we remove this paragraph?)
+In case you do not find the configuration file in your karaf home directory, please continue with the next step 3 and modify the file later.

 Please add the following line to the configuration file:
 ```